manishborikar92/Pico/docs/Technology_Stack.md

-Here is the fourth document.
-This is a critical one, as it directly tackles your "free as possible" requirement and analyzes the services that will form your robot's "brain."

-You can copy and paste everything below into your local file (e.g., `Technology_Stack.md`).

----

 # Document 4: Free-Tier Technology Stack & API Analysis

 This document outlines the software stack for the robot's three core AI functions: **Speech-to-Text (STT)**, **Natural Language Processing (NLP)**, and **Text-to-Speech (TTS)**.
 The primary goal is to use free or generous free-tier services.